hadar545/APML_exercises/README.md

 Convnet Excercise:

-full computation of a forward and a backward pass on a toy convolutional network. computation of linear, multi-layer perceptron and a convolutional network and comparing between the them in terms of prediction accuracy # and loss on the MNIST dataset.
+full computation of a forward and a backward pass on a toy convolutional network. computation of linear, multi-layer perceptron and a convolutional network.
+Comparing between the two in terms of prediction accuracy and loss on the MNIST dataset.
 Hyper parameter optimization and comparison.
 Computation of an autoencoder using a convolutional network and comparing to PCA.